ggrittz/biotropica_treeferns-epiphytes/README.md

 @epiphytes_script.R includes all analysis: diversity, nmds, regressions...

-@Raw data will become available after publishing

-ALL DATA (INCLUDING CODES) WILL BECOME AVAILABLE UPON PUBLICATION OR REQUEST
+@ALL DATA (INCLUDING CODES) WILL BECOME AVAILABLE UPON PUBLICATION OR REQUEST